joshsee/P6-Make-effective-data-visualization/final_project/README.md

 # Summary
-The goal of this visualization is to compare the performance of 1157 baseball player in terms of their batting average and home runs.
-This animated visualization shows the reader top 10 players of highest homeruns and highest betting average.
-The animation lets the reader see the handedness effect of achieving high homeruns or high betting average.
-Reader can explore further after the animation.
+The goal of this visualization is to show the performance of left handed and right handed baseball players in terms of their batting average and home runs average.
+Conclusion, this visualization shows that left hand baseball player has the highest batting average and a better average home runs in comparison with right hand baseball player.

 # Design